ericpromislow/wordler/README.md

 later
 ```

 Only two vowels, but those are all frequently used letters, so why not.
 Before I wrote this program I used to start with the word `raise`, but it turns out that when you don't include regular plurals, `s` drops in the rank of most used letters.
 Until Wordle starts including the plural form of all regular nouns that end in a consonant, I'll keep starting with one of these words.
 In fact while this example uses `alter`, I think `later` is a better first guess, because about 25% of the words end in either `e?` or `r` (or both).
+And over twice as many words have an `a` in position 2 compared to position 1.

 Now just for a moment, let's pretend we're the WordleMaster, and we have to pick the word of the day: